-Sanders Lau is a multifaceted choral musician with an unshakable belief in choral music’s power to express and connect.
-He is the founder and Artistic Director of NOĒMA, a newly established chamber choir that comprises some of the city’s finest choral singers.
-A much sought-after conductor, Sanders has worked extensively with Die Konzertisten, cultivating a specialised interest in the historically informed performances of early music, and has collaborated with a constellation of internationally distinguished artists, including conductors Jonathan Cohen, Stephen Layton, John Butt, Simon Carrington, and Chen Yun Hung.
+Sanders Lau is a multifaceted choral musician with an unshakable belief in choral music’s unique power to express and connect.
+He is the Artistic Director and founder of NOĒMA.
+Under his leadership, NOĒMA has quickly established itself as a dynamic and innovative force in Hong Kong’s choral scene.
+Sanders has also worked extensively with Die Konzertisten, where he cultivated a specialised interest in the historically informed performances of early music.
+Over the years, Sanders has worked with a constellation of internationally distinguished artists, including conductors Jonathan Cohen, Stephen Layton, John Butt, Simon Carrington, and Chen Yun Hung.
 He is also an advocate of contemporary choral music and has collaborated closely with local composers such as Yin Ng, Austin Yip, Ernest Hui, and Adrian Wong, among others.